The Royal Canadian Legion

 The Poppy Symbol

-What is the history of the poppy as a symbol of Remembrance?
+What is the history of the Poppy as a symbol of Remembrance?

 The significance of the Poppy can be traced back to the Napoleonic Wars in the 19th century, over 110 years before being adopted in Canada.
 Records from that time indicate how thick Poppies grew over the graves of soldiers in the area of Flanders, France.
 Fields that had been barren before battle exploded with the blood-red flowers after the fighting ended.
 During the tremendous bombardments of the war, the chalk soils became rich in lime from rubble, allowing the “